Tzippora Sharett: Wife of a politician

 Her husband's entry into the political world practically stopped Zippora's professional career dream, and she devoted herself completely to whatever this kind of life demand alongside a party leader and statesman.
 Life alongside a Sharett did not end up with a symbolic role of hosting.
 In those years Zippora became a close partner and adviser to her husband in his diplomatic and political work.

 As part of Sharett's role as head of the Jewish Agency's diplomatic department, he was often absent from the country for periods of weeks and even months, and the relationship between the two was mainly expressed the through exchange of love letters.

-In October 1942, in the midst of World War II, Sharett traveled to Tehran on a mission from the Jewish Agency and the Youth Aliyah in order to help rescue about 900 orphaned Jewish children from Poland who wandered in Eastern Europe fleeing the horrors of war (known as "Tehran children").
+In October 1942, in the midst of World War II, Sharett travelled to Tehran on a mission from the Jewish Agency and the Youth Aliyah in order to help rescue about 900 orphaned Jewish children from Poland who wandered in Eastern Europe fleeing the horrors of war (known as "Tehran children").
 As head of the Jewish Agency's Diplomatic Department, Sharett was involved in efforts to save them, and then the idea flashed in his mind to send his wife to the mission, who willingly accepted the mission.
 She arrived in Tehran for the purpose of running the orphanage, called the "Jewish Child's House", together with a group of Halutzim who came with the older Jewish refugees.
 No entry visas to Iran were issued to any other emissaries from Israel.
 The orphanage was run under conditions of severe shortage, especially of food, which its shortages was felt throughout Iran, and in a relentless effort to rescue more children from the hands of the priests and nuns.